Office: DRL 4C11

 Email : jhois at sas.upenn.edu

 I am a fifth-year PhD student in the Mathematics Department at the University of Pennsylvania.
 My research is in differential and complex geometry and geometric analysis, and my advisor is Christopher Croke.
-The central results in my dissertation are an upper bound for the sum of the Betti numbers of a complex projective manifold in terms of its total curvature, and a characterization of the manifolds whose total curvature is minimal.
+The central results in my dissertation are an upper bound for the sum of the Betti numbers of a complex projective manifold in terms of its total curvature, an upper bound for the degree of a complex projective manifold as a variety in terms of its total curvature, and a characterization of the manifolds whose total curvature is minimal.